 Cocaine increases levels of dopamine in brain circuits related to the control of movement and reward.
 Normally, dopamine recycles back into the cell that released it, shutting off the signal between nerve cells.
 However, cocaine prevents dopamine from being recycled, causing large amounts to build up in the space between two nerve cells.
 This flood of dopamine in the brain’s reward circuit strongly reinforces drug-taking behaviors, because the reward circuit eventually adapts to the excess of dopamine caused by cocaine and becomes less sensitive to it.
 As a result, people take stronger and more frequent doses in an attempt to feel the same high and to obtain relief from withdrawal.

 Cocaine’s effects appear almost immediately and disappear within a few minutes to an hour.
-How long the effects last and how intense they are, depending on the method of use.
+How long the effects last and how intense they are, depends on the method of use.
 Cocaine is commonly smoked, snorted, or injected.

 Short-Term Effects of Cocaine Use

 - Large amounts of cocaine can lead to bizarre, unpredictable, and violent behavior